1991 Budweiser at The Glen: Qualifying

 Qualifying was split into two rounds.
 The first round was held on Friday, August 9, at 1:00 PM EST. Each driver would have one lap to set a time.
 During the first round, the top 20 drivers in the round would be guaranteed a starting spot in the race.
 If a driver was not able to guarantee a spot in the first round, they had the option to scrub their time from the first round and try and run a faster lap time in a second round qualifying run, held on Saturday, August 10, at 11:00 AM EST. As with the first round, each driver would have one lap to set a time.
 For this specific race, positions 21-40 would be decided on time, and depending on who needed it, a select amount of positions were given to cars who had not otherwise qualified on time but were high enough in owner's points; up to two provisionals were given.
 If needed, a past champion who did not qualify on either time or provisionals could use a champion's provisional, adding one more spot to the field.

-Terry Labonte, driving the #94 Sunoco Oldsmobile for Hagan Racing, would win the pole, setting a time of 1:11.851 and an average speed of 121.652 mph in the first round.
+Terry Labonte, driving the No. 94 Oldsmobile for Hagan Racing, would win the pole, setting a time of 1:11.851 and an average speed of 121.652 mph in the first round.
 The lap was a new track record.
 Thirty-nine drivers qualified on time.
-Michael Waltrip crashed his #30 Pennzoil Pontiac during his qualifying run and did not record a time, starting fortieth with a provisional.
+Michael Waltrip crashed his No. 30 Pontiac during his qualifying run and did not record a time, starting fortieth with a provisional.
 Jim Sauter, Jerry O'Neil, and Bob Ferree all were entered but withdrew from the event.